Douglas Brunt

-Douglas Brunt (born August 25, 1971) is an American novelist and former president and CEO of the cybersecurity firm Authentium.
+Douglas Brunt (born August 25, 1971) is an American biographer, novelist, and podcast host with SiriusXM and former president and CEO of the cybersecurity firm Authentium.

 Early life

 Born in Philadelphia, Pennsylvania, Brunt is the son of Jacklyn Bray Brunt and Manly Yates Brunt Jr. Before graduating from Duke University, he attended The Haverford School.

-Career
+Early career

 In 2001, he joined Authentium, Inc., an internet security firm, where he was president and CEO until 2011, when he sold the firm to Commtouch.

-He wrote the novels Ghosts of Manhattan (2012), The Means (2014), and Trophy Son (2017).
+Previously Brunt worked for Booz Allen Hamilton.
+He was a member of the Metro New York chapter of the Young Presidents' Organization.

+Writing career

+Brunt has published three novels.
+His first nonfiction book, released in 2023, about the disappearance and death of Rudolf Diesel, was called by the Wall Street Journal an "excellent biography."

+Broadcasting

+In October 2022, Brunt launched the show Dedicated with Doug Brunt in partnership with SiriusXM.
+Brunt has long-form conversations with authors, and begins each show by mixing the favorite cocktail of his guest.
+Guests of the show include Jennifer Egan, Amor Towles, Lee Child, James Patterson, Min Jin Lee, David Duchovny, Rick Springfield, Anna Quindlen, Marlon James, Dennis Lehane, Nelson DeMille, Steve Forbes, Diana Gabaldon, Jess Walter, Emily St. John Mandel, and Brad Thor.

 Personal life

-On March 1, 2008, Brunt married television journalist Megyn Kelly in Huntington, New York.
-Kelly is a former anchor for Fox News and NBC News.
-They have three children: son Edward Yates, (born 2009); daughter Yardley Evans, (born 2011); and son Thatcher Bray, (born 2013).
-He currently resides in Rye, New York with Kelly and their children.
+On March 1, 2008, Brunt married television journalist Megyn Kelly, in Huntington, New York.
+Kelly is a popular podcaster, and a former anchor for Fox News and NBC News.
+The couple has three children: Son Yates, daughter Yardley, and son Thatcher, born in 2009, 2011, and 2013 respectively.
+All three children were conceived through in vitro fertilization.
+He resides in Connecticut with Kelly and their children.